 Early Season Trend: When two division opponents that did not make the playoffs the year before meet within the first 10 games of the season, the underdog has gone 291-317 (48%) straight-up since 2005.
 A $100 bettor would be up $5,285. – John Ewing

-Betting Market: Ohtani’s Angels are seeing the slight majority of bets and have gone from -119 to -126 since opening at Bookmaker.
+Betting Market: Ohtani’s Angels are seeing the slight majority of bets and have gone from -119 to -126 since opening.
 The total, though, is seeing much more interesting action.
 After initially opening at 9.5, sharp action on the under pushed it down an entire run to 8.5.
 It has since been bet back up to 9.
 The weather is expected to be sunny, mid 60s, with a breeze blowing out to center/right-center. – Mark Gallant

 San Francisco Giants (+165) @ Los Angeles Dodgers (-184) | O/U: 7.5

 8:37 p.m.
 ET on ESPN